awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.rollingupdates.md

 1. Choose **Configuration**\.

-1. In the **Updates and Deployments** section, choose ![\[Edit\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/cog.png)\.
+1. On the **Rolling updates and deployments** configuration card, choose **Modify**\.

 1. In the **Configuration Updates** section, select **Rolling configuration updates**\.
-![\[Elastic Beanstalk Rolling Updates Configuration Window\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-config-rolling-updates-health.png)
+![\[The configuration updates section on the modify rolling updates and deployments configuration page\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-config-rolling-updates-health.png)

 1. Choose an **Update type** and batch settings\.

-1. Choose **Apply**\.
+1. Choose **Save**, and then choose **Apply**\.

-The **Configuration Updates** section of the **Updates and Deployments** page has the following options for rolling updates:
+The **Configuration Updates** section of the **Rolling updates and deployments** page has the following options for rolling updates:

-+ **Update type** – Choose from the following options: Elastic Beanstalk waits after it finishes updating a batch of instances before moving on to the next batch, to allow those instances to finish bootstrapping and start serving traffic\.
++ **Rolling update type** – Elastic Beanstalk waits after it finishes updating a batch of instances before moving on to the next batch, to allow those instances to finish bootstrapping and start serving traffic\.
+Choose from the following options:

   + **Rolling based on Health** – Wait until instances in the current batch are healthy before placing instances in service and starting the next batch\.